Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-We can solve things exponentially as.
+We can solve things exponentially as

 <br /><br />